-A documentation format example can be found in the Forms section.
+A documentation format example can be found on the provider portal.

 Assessments performed by unlicensed supervisees are not separately reimbursable.

 Psychological Testing and evaluation is billed as a 60-minute unit with a limit of 10 units within a week and limit of 20 units billed annually.